Inclusive Community Committee

 Faculty

-(a) Provide regular DEIJ-related training. (b) Take steps to promoting all faculty on similar time scales and utilize more inclusive metrics during APR and P&T processes*. (c) Develop a robust career-long faculty mentoring program. (d) Hire and support BIPoC faculty*.
+(a) Provide regular inclusion-related training. (b) Take steps to promoting all faculty on similar time scales and utilize more inclusive metrics during APR and P&T processes*. (c) Develop a robust career-long faculty mentoring program. (d) Hire and support BIPoC faculty*.

 In 2020 a task force was formed, led by AD Christy Till and composed of members from across the SESE community, to develop a strategic plan.
-The plan is a living document guiding the short and long-term DEIJ planning and actions of the School.
+The plan is a living document guiding the short and long-term inclusion planning and actions of the School.

 Contact Us